 All these unknowns made my first Plan B experience about 10 times more stressful than it had to be.

 As it turned out, I’d wind up having a perfectly uneventful and effective first go with Plan B (no side effects, no pregnancy), but I wished I’d been better educated about it and knew what to expect beforehand.
-That is what led me to this story and to Felice Gersh, an ob-gyn and the founder and director of the Integrative Medical Practice of Irvine in Irvine, California.
+That is what leads me to this story, and to Felice Gersh, an OB/GYN and the founder and director of the Integrative Medical Practice of Irvine in Irvine, California.

 Let’s get the most basic question out of the way first: What is Plan B?
-According to Gersh, it’s the only form of the morning-after pill sold over the counter (so no prescription needed) and contains one and a half milligrams of the hormone levonorgestrel.
+According to Gersh, it’s the only form of the morning-after pill sold over-the-counter (so no prescription needed) and contains 1.5 mg of the hormone levonorgestrel.
 The pill’s mode of action may be “to prevent ovulation, fertilization, or implantation [of an egg],” she explains.

 Now that we’re all set up, let’s continue learning about what it’s really like to take Plan B. Here, five things I wish I’d known before my first morning-after pill experience.

 #1.
 You don’t actually have to take it “the morning after” … but it will be less effective if you don’t

 Just from the name, I thought you had to take the morning-after pill ASAP for it to work at all, but the truth is that you have 72 hours, the period it usually takes for an egg to be fertilized, before it’s too late.
 Still, it is not a prudent idea to have unprotected sex and figure, oh it’s fine, I’ll just take Plan B three days from now and it’ll be fine.
 “The reality is that it’s not full proof,” says Gersh.
 Here’s the breakdown: If you take Plan B within 24 hours, it is 95% effective at preventing pregnancy, but if you wait until 72 hours, that figure drops down to 89%.